colerau/parvenu-appointment-booker/README.md

 # Parvenu Hair Salon Appointment Booker

-## A web app to book appointments for the Parvenu hair salon.
+## A web app to book appointments for the Parvenu hair salon

 ### To Install
 1. Fork and clone this GitHub repository.